Codonopsis Root

 Codonopsis Root (Dang Shen)

-Often used as a gentler alternative to the stronger ginseng, codonopsis has a long history as being an excellent lung, blood, muscle, and overall body tonic.
+Often used as a gentler alternative to the more potent ginseng, codonopsis has a long history of being an excellent lung, blood, muscle, and overall body tonic.
 Used in China by nursing mothers to increase healthy milk production and for staying strong and healthy.

-Below is an overview of codonopsis root, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Below is an overview of Codonopsis Root (Dang Shen), combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of codonopsis root.

 Western